gooosexe/portfolio/README.md

-my website. built with sveltekit, deployed on github pages.
+my website. built with sveltekit, deployed on vercel.